The solution is based on Azure cloud services.

 Only the Requester (the Consumer) has access to the data send from the company.

-IDLink is using encryption during transit with an asymmetric certificate encryption on both the transport layer (https) and the database connection (different certificate).
-Encryption in transit is mandatory for IDLink traffic, requires authentication and is not publicly accessible.
+Connectid is using encryption during transit with an asymmetric certificate encryption on both the transport layer (https) and the database connection (different certificate).
+Encryption in transit is mandatory for Connectid traffic, requires authentication and is not publicly accessible.

-IDLink uses ‘always encrypt protocol’ for the data.
-IDLink provides a granular encryption of all data and centralized key management from an Azure key vault.
-IDLink encryption algorithms operate on block lengths of 4096 bits.
+Connectid uses ‘always encrypt protocol’ for the data.
+Connectid provides a granular encryption of all data and centralized key management from an Azure key vault.
+Connectid encryption algorithms operate on block lengths of 4096 bits.

 The certificates for encryption are distributed to the web server (API) and to a key vault (Azure).
 This ensures that the certificates are not stored on the same machine, nor in the same environment.
 Both certificates are of 4096 bits length.
 In case of breach or suspicion hereof, the keys can be rotated easily and new certificates can be generated.
 Furthermore, the user data vault is encrypted with a key that the user has chosen himself, that will NOT be stored anywhere.
 Should the user lose the key, data can never be decrypted.